 Friona in Parmer County, Texas — The American South (West South Central)

 Location.
-34° 38.287′ N, 102° 43.101′ W. Marker is in Friona, Texas, in Parmer County.
-Marker is at the intersection of South Main Street (State Highway 214) and East 8th Street, on the right when traveling north on South Main Street.
+34° 38.316′ N, 102° 43.235′ W. Marker is in Friona, Texas, in Parmer County.
+Marker is at the intersection of West 8th Street and Euclid Avenue, on the right when traveling west on West 8th Street.
 Touch for map.
-Marker is at or near this postal address: 700 South Main Street, Friona TX 79035, United States of America.
+Marker is in this post office area: Friona TX 79035, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Friona Schools (about 700 feet away, measured in a direct line); Site of First Church in City of Friona (approx. 0.2 miles away); Friona Women's Clubs (approx. 0.2 miles away); Site of Parmerton (approx. 6.2 miles away); Black Community (approx. 7.4 miles away); Bovina (approx. 12.6 miles away); Bovina Cemetery (approx. 12.6 miles away); Bovina United Methodist Church (approx. 12.8 miles away).
+Friona (about 700 feet away, measured in a direct line); Site of First Church in City of Friona (about 800 feet away); Friona Women's Clubs (approx. 0.3 miles away); Site of Parmerton (approx. 6.1 miles away); Black Community (approx. 7½ miles away); Bovina (approx. 12½ miles away); Bovina Cemetery (approx. 12½ miles away); Bovina United Methodist Church (approx. 12.7 miles away).
 Touch for a list and map of all markers in Friona.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 6, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 314 times since then and 18 times this year.
+It was originally submitted on June 6, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 341 times since then and 2 times this year.
 Photos: 1, 2. submitted on June 6, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.